jimeh/go-golden/README.md

 <p align="center">
   <strong>
-    Yet another Go package for working with <code>*.golden</code> test files, with a focus on simplicity through it's default behavior.
+    Yet another Go package for working with <code>*.golden</code> test files, with a focus on simplicity.
   </strong>
 </p>